Zhengyuelab/SAFEMCN/README.md

 * output_prefix: Prefix for exported result files.
 * plot_topology: Logical; if TRUE, generates plots showing the trend of topological parameters across the sample-size gradient.
 * plot_start_size: Start sample size for plotting.
-* fit_formula: Logical; if TRUE, Apply exponential fitting to parameters.
+* fit_formula: Logical; if TRUE, apply exponential fitting to parameters.
 * fit_start_size:  Start sample size for fitting.
 * predict_end_size: Target sample size for extrapolation.
 * run_ar1: Logical; if TRUE, performs lag-1 Autoregressive (AR1) analysis to calculate the AR1 coefficient at each sample size, serving as an indicator of network stability.